fujiihc/BlackBoxNN/WriteUps/SD-1/DS340/README.md

 The current models show good potential to model other effects as well.

 Methodologies need to be explored to reduce artifacts and for other analysis.
 Purely basing a model's performance on ESR loss may lead to misleading results and models that perform worse in reality to listeners.

+Methodologies need to be explored to determine statistically significant hyperparameters and model performance.
+Currently I'm making assumptions based on the data I'm seeing.